tingold/pgdog/docs/docs/features/transaction-mode.md

 # Transaction mode

-In transaction mode, pgDog is able to multiplex client transactions with several PostgreSQL backend servers.
+In transaction mode, PgDog is able to multiplex client transactions with several PostgreSQL backend servers.
 This allows the pooler to serve thousands of clients using only dozens of actual server connections.
 This feature is essential for at-scale PostgreSQL deployments since Postgres is not able to maintain more than a few thousand concurrently open connections.